danielduycao/danielduycao.github.io/README.md

-## Repo for Daniel Cao's Portfolio
+## This is the portfolio for Daniel Cao

-# Main Features of website
+- Website can be viewed at: https://danielduycao.github.io.
+- Created using Massively template

+## Contains:

-- Portfolio shows off:
+- Autobiography
-- Software Projects
+- Software Dev Projects
-- Websites
-- Design work (Google SketchUp)
-- Music
-- Photography
-- Mission